bmc/argot/index.md

 ### Flag Options

-Flag options take no values; they either appear or not.
+Flag options take no values; they either appear on the command line, or they don't.
 Typically, flag options are associated with boolean value, though Argot will permit you to associate them with any type you choose.

 Flag options permit you to segregate the option names into *on* names and *off* names.
 With boolean flag options, the *on* names set the value to